Celebrating the Holidays in Alexandria

 - Alexandria is a caring community!
 You can provide help to children, families and seniors who need it the most this holiday season through the City's Holiday Sharing Program.
 Sponsor the purchase of gifts for eligible families and individuals or volunteer your time.
 To learn more, visit the Holiday Sharing page.

-- Operation Elf - in the spirit of the holiday season, the Sheriff’s Office is hosting Operation Elf to help the families of inmates and is accepting donations of toys, books, games, and gift cards for their children.
+- Operation Elf - in the spirit of the holiday season, the Sheriff’s Office is hosting Operation Elf to help the families of inmates and are accepting donations of toys, books, games, and gift cards for their children.

-Children’s Holiday Toy and Gift Card Drive.
+- Children’s Holiday Toy and Gift Card Drive.
 The Alexandria Domestic Violence Program and Sexual Assault Center are preparing for their annual holiday event in support of families who have suffered from domestic and sexual violence.
 This holiday season, they hope to collect and deliver enough gift cards for all families.
 You may contribute gift cards from Target, Wal-Mart, Amazon, VISA, CVS, Walgreens, and grocery stores.
 They are also accepting donations (toys, gift cards) through December 11 at their main office at 123 N. Pitt St. If you are unable to drop off your donations, they are available to arrange pickup.
 For further information, please contact their hotline at 703.746.4911 or email kali.ascarza@alexandriava.gov.

 - Help preserve Alexandria's past for future generations by supporting Historic Alexandria's museums.
-Your donations assist with preservation, research, education, and collections care of city museums.
+Your donations assist with preservation, research, education, and collection care of city museums.
 You can donate to your favorite museum(s) or projects - or support them all.
 Visit The Alexandria Shop and view the many different options to choose from.

 Holiday Gifts and Decorations

-- Alexandria Police Youth Camp Hosts 2021 Christmas Tree Sale
+- Alexandria Police Youth Camp Hosts Christmas Tree Sale

 Help the Alexandria Police Youth Camp (APYC) send kids to camp!
-Beginning Saturday, November 20, the APYC will host its annual Christmas tree sale.
+Beginning Friday, November 29, the APYC will host its annual Christmas tree sale.
 Trees will be available Monday through Friday from 4 to 8 p.m., and weekends from 10 a.m. to 8 p.m., at 110 Callahan Drive.
 Proceeds are used to cover the cost of camp for Alexandria children who need financial assistance so every child has the opportunity to attend our summer program! - Historic Alexandria Museum Stores

 Looking for the perfect gift?
 Shop the Historic Alexandria Museum Stores!
 Stop by Gadsby’s Tavern Museum, Stabler-Leadbeater Apothecary Museum and Alexandria Archaeology Museum this holiday season for a great selection of books, children's toys, and other unique gift items.
 Pick up the new 2020 Historic Alexandria Commemorative Ornament, which features the Friendship Firehouse Hose Reel, at these museums.
 The ornament costs $20.
 Can't get to the store?
 Shop online! - VisitAlexandriaVA.com for information on holiday shopping--and more!